anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.md

 All components must be deployed within a high available architecture that can withstand at least a single node failure and respects the anti-affinity rules for the location of the services (i.e. instances of a same service must run on different nodes).

-The services can be containerized or VM hosted as long as they provide the high availability principles described above.
+The services can be containerised or VM hosted as long as they provide the high availability principles described above.

 The APIs for these OpenStack services are listed in [Chapter 5: Interfaces and APIs](../../../ref_arch/openstack/chapters/chapter05.md).

 #### 3.3.1.4 Cloud Workload Services
-This section describes the core set of services and service components needed to run workloads including instances (such as VMs), their networks and storage are referred to as the “Compute Node Services” (a.k.a. user or data plane services).
+This section describes the core set of services and service components needed to run workloads; instances (such as VMs), their networks and storage are referred to as the “Compute Node Services” (a.k.a. user or data plane services).
 Contrast this with the Controller nodes which host OpenStack services used for cloud administration and management.
-The Compute Node Services include virtualisation, hypervisor instance creation/deletion, networking and storage services; some of these activities include RabbitMQ queues in the control plane including the scheduling, networking and cinder volume creation / attachment.
+The Compute Node Services include virtualisation, hypervisor instance creation/deletion, networking and storage services; some of these activities include RabbitMQ queues in the control plane including the scheduling, networking and cinder volume creation/attachment.
 *	Compute, Storage, Network services:
     - Nova Compute service: nova-compute (creating/deleting instances)
     -	Neutron Networking service: neutron-l2-agent (manage local Open vSwitch (OVS) configuration), VXLAN